 Despite being built like tanks, these critters are quite fast and can enter your house through cracked doors, broken screens, and open windows.
 But how do they get inside?
 Can stink bugs fly?
 Can they jump?
 Let’s find out.

 Stink bugs are large insects with shield-shaped bodies that belong to the Pentatomidae family.
 Typically, they’re brown, but can also be green or gray.
 There are more than 4,700 known species of stink bugs.
 An invasive species, the brown marmorated stink bug (Halyomorpha halys) is perhaps the most common home invader.

 Not only are stink bugs generally annoying, they’re also considered agricultural pests.
 A swarm of stink bugs can cause major damage to crops, fruit trees, and ornamental plants.

 However, the most distinguishing feature of stink bugs is the offensive odor they release when threatened, which is reminiscent of cilantro or coriander.
 This smell is produced by a defensive gland under their thorax.
 While generally harmless, the chemicals released are known to cause allergic reactions in some sensitive individuals.

 Because of the foul odor produced when one’s crushed, stink bugs are commonly confused with boxelder bugs.

 Do Stink Bugs Fly?

-Flying is an important mode of travel for these bugs as they often search for food sources, shelters, and mates by using their wings.
-However, there has always been a certain level of mystery around whether the stink bugs fly or jump.
+Flying is an important mode of travel for these bugs as they often search for food sources, shelter, and mates.

 Do Stink Bugs Jump?